WojciechMatuszewski/iam-session-identity-demo/README.md

 I've created this repo to gain understanding on how the `SessionIdentity` works in the context of `sts:AssumeRole` operation.

+You can learn more about the concept I'm trying to grasp [in this video](https://www.youtube.com/watch?v=IwhFqETc4v8).

 ## Deployment

 - Install necessary Go dependencies